rustichowie/INF226-ExamNotes/README.md

 * Web browsers are awesome because even if OS or hardware changes they stay the same.

 ##6 Programming Best Practices
+**SKIPPED OWASP TOP 10**

+###6.3 OWASP Enterprise Security API (ESAPI)
+Designed to take care of many aspects of application security automatically.
+Helps developers guard against security related design and implementation flaws.
+All Security Methods is mapped to OWASP TOP 10.

+####6.3.1 Input Validation and Handeling
+Improper input handeling is the most common weakness in applications today.
+Leading cause of a lot of problems.
+Every input from user needs validation.

+Example problem: Netshop which stores price in hidden field at client side and uses that to calculate actual price...
+Use of proxy browser tools.

+Input handeling = validation, sanitization, filtering, encoding, and/or decoding of input data.
+WHITELIST!

+####6.3.2 Client-Side Versus Server-Side Validation
+Beneficial for user experience to validate on client side, but you NEED Server-Side validation Never do security on client side.

+####6.3.3 Input Sanitization
+Transforming input from original form to an acceptable form
+Example: HTML tags.
+Take care for semantically similar characters.

+####6.3.4 Canonicalization
+Deals with converting data with various possible representations into a standard representation acceptable by the application.
+Most common is *path canonicalization* of files and URLs.
+This is used to enforce access restrictions.
+Application should specify acceptable characterset (UTF-8, ISO-8859-1..)
+Also implement custom sanitization suited for the application.

+####6.3.6 Approaches to Validating Input Data

+**6.3.6.1 Exact Match**

+* Data is validated against list of known values.
+* Requires definition of all possible values that are considered valid input.
+* Provides strongest level of protection.
+* Often not feasable because of large number of possible good values are expected (Name, address).

+**6.3.6.2 Known Good**

+* Data validated against list of allowable characters
+* Requires definition of all acceptable characters
+* Regex

+**6.3.6.3 Known Bad**

+* Data validated against list of unacceptable characters
+* Useful for preventing specific characters from being accepted
+* Highly suseptible to evasion using various forms of character encoding
+* Weakest method

+####6.3.7 Handeling Bad Input
+Once you detect bad input  you have 3 choices:

+* *Escpaing input:* Attempt to fix data by encoding it in a safe format
+* *Rejecting input:* Dicard it
+* *Do nothing:* Not recommended

+####6.3.8 ESAPI interfaces
+Parts of ESAPI which covers input handeling:

+* Validator
+* Encoder
+* HTTPUtilities

+###6.4 Cross-Site Scripting
+Attacker try to inject client-side script on the browser of another user.
+If an attacker gets the users browser to execute there script it is within the security context of the application.
+Using the level of privilege that user has.
+It can read, modify or transmit the users data.
+Can have there session hijacked.

+####6.4.1 Same Origin Policy
+The cornerstone browser security.
+Permits scripts running on pages originating from the same site to access each other's methods and properties, but prevents access to most methods and properties across pages on different domains.
+Consists of three things:

+* Domain
+* Port
+* Protocol

+Does not protect agains everything, only applies to:

+* Scripts acess across browser windows and frames
+* Script access to contents of an iframe or parent frame
+* Connection using XMLHttpRequest objects
+* Loading images and scripts using <tag src= >
+* Loading style sheets

+####6.4.2 Attacks through XSS

+Three types:

+* Persistent
+* Nonpersistent
+* DOM-based

+2 and 3 require user to either visit crafted link or visit a malicous Web page containing a form which when posted to the vulnerable site launches the attack.
+Malicious forms often takes the place of the real form. ( Can be sent automatically using JS).

+Persistent attacks occur when the malicious code is submitted to the website where it is stored over time.

+**6.4.2.1 Persistent Attacks**

+If a user submits a script to a forum or message board, every user which loads the page it is posted to will be exposed.
+In worst case it can hijack the session id from your cookies.

+**6.4.2.2 Nonpersistent Attacks**

+If you use a url variable to show something on you page, such as username the url can be maipulated to store a script.

+**6.4.2.2 DOM-Based Attacks**
+If you have JS which embed the URL as part of the page.
+Example as a form action.
+If you place scrips directly into the url it will be executed on the client.

+####6.4.3 Prevention of XSS
+One or more of these techniques are used:

+* Encode fields to escape HTML in output
+* Content-Type: text/html; charset[encoding]
+* Input validation
+	* Never trust input
+	* Avoid using input variables within client-side scripting code.
+* Cookie security
+	* HttpOnly
+	* Secure

+####6.4.4 ESAPI Interfaces
+* Encoder
+* Validater

+###6.5 Injection Attacks
+Many types of injection: SQL, LDAP, XML, etc..

+####6.5.1 SQL Injection
+Attacker exploit improper validation of input used in an SQL Query.
+Very dangerous!

+####6.5.4 Defending Against SQL Injection
+Validate input.
+Use PreparedStatements (Separates Data and Code of the Query) Remove dedault user accounts.
+Disable unnecessary functionality within db server.
+Db accounts should have minimal access needed.

+###6.6 Authenication and Session Management
+Something you know - Password
+Something you have - Security token or smartphone Something you are - Fingerprint

+If you handle sensistive data you should use a combiniation of at least 2.
+Attackers attempt to take control over someones identity.

+####6.6.1 Attacking Log-in Functionality
+Typical attacks:

+* *Username enumeration:* allows attacker to enumerate valid usernames to use with further attacks
+* *Password guessing:* most successful when users are allowed to use weak passwords
+* *Brute-force attack:* Succeeds if you have no account lock-out or max nr of login attempts.
+* *Authenticatipn mechanism attack:* Most effective with weak authentication (HTTP Basic Authentication)

+Defenses against:

+* Generic failed login message (Dont give information away)
+* Enforce lock-out after x number of attempts (Should trigger an alert sent to approperiate personnel)
+* Server-side enforcement of strong passwords.

+####6.6.2 Attacking Password Resets
+Typical attacks:

+* Requires user ID to initiate reset, this allows for username enumiration
+* Using bad security questions (fav color?)
+* Unlimited number of answers to security question
+* Displaying password directly to the user upon reset
+* Allowing users to define own sec questions.
+* Using standard or weak passwords as new password

+Defenses against:

+* manual pssword reset (if needed)
+* Consider multiple sec questions
+* Dont generate password for them, instead send reset url to email.

+###6.7 CSRF
+Used for:

+* Attacking trust a applciation has with its users
+* Abusing shared cookies to send requests to apps he/she is authenticated

+Attacker relies on:

+* User being logged in
+* Has persistent authentication(cookie) but not csrf token in the forms.

+###6.8 Session Management
+Stored sessions are vulnerable for hijacking.

+####6.8.1 Attacking Log-Out Functionality
+Typical attacks:

+* Applications which doesnt let users log out
+* Logout button doesnt terminate the session correctly

+Defenses against Log-Out attacks:

+* Give users logout option
+* Users are educated on importance of logging out
+* Automatic expiring user session
+* Clear session ID cookie
+* Set cookies as nonpersistent

+Defenses Against Cookie Attacks:

+* Never store sensitive information
+* Only ID for users session, which is used to look up on a session table at server-side
+* secure flag
+* httponly flag

+###6.9 Access Control
+Authorization should never rely on obscurity.
+Authorize every page, not only those directly referenced in the webpage.

+Defenses:

+* Implement role-based access control
+* Issue allow privileges on a case-bycase basis, and deny by default
+* Log all failed access requests and review these

+###6.10 Cryptography
+Includes:

+* Hashing functions
+* Public key infrastructure
+* Data integrity
+* Authentication

+####6.10.1 Hashing and Password Security
+Hash is used to verify integrity of data.
+HASHING IS NOT ENCRYPTION.
+Dont use it for confidentiality Most common usage is storing a representation of passwords.

+####6.10.2 Attacking the Hash

+Dictionary attacks:

+* Calculate hashes for a list of common words
+* Compare those with db table
+* if match, uses that word in clear text as password

+Brute-force Attack:

+* Try every possibility
+* Takes long and is not feasible if strong password requirement is enforced

+Precomputed Attacks (Rainbow tables)

+* You precompute the hashes and store them as a mapping table.
+* During attack you only compare (much faster)
+* Solution to this: Salted Hashes
+	* A salt is a random value appended to a password before it is hashed
+	* salt is not secret and are stored along with the password hash.
+	* Idea is to force recalculation of the hash on every attempt.

+####6.10.4 Message Authenication Code (MAC)
+* Hashes can be used to create unique fingerprint to detect if the message was changed.
+* IDEA:
+	* calculate hash before sending
+	* calculate hash after and compare
+* Problem is: If you send hash with the message the attacker can recalculate it and replace it with the new hash
+* Solution: HMAC
+	* calc the hash using a secret key or password
+	* attacker dont have secret so he cant change anything without us knowing

+###6.11

 ##7 Special Considirations for Embedded Systems, Cloud Computing, and Mobile Computing Devices